 The Boy Scouts had held their first 'Jamboree' in 1920.
 It wasn't an International Camp as we would recognise it - more an event to advertise Scouting to the public.
 Each day the Scouts arrived at an exhibition hall and demonstrated Scout activities to the public.
 As Olave Baden-Powell wrote in 1923: "Some two years ago it was suggested that the Girl Guides Association should hold a big gathering similar in character to the great International Jamboree held by the Boy Scouts in 1920.
 This plan did not materialise owing to the undesirability of having great numbers of girls brought together en masse before the public eye" So instead of an event for the public, the proposal was that "Guides and Guiders from all parts of the world will like to meet together for a friendly gathering, to get to know one another and to see and to learn how the work of the great sisterhood is progressing in different lands."

 According to the official camp book, it came about during a visit to Pax Hill, the home of Lord and Lady Baden-Powell, by Miss Olivia Burges, an Assistant County Commissioner.
-Discussion started during a walk through the gardens, and was concluded in the evening with the notion of an international camp to be held alongside the World Conference, due to be held at Foxlease in 10 months' time - and an assumption that due to distance and expense, that there might be around 500 campers.
+Discussion started during a walk through the gardens, and was concluded in the evening with the notion of an international camp to be held alongside the World Conference, due to be held at Foxlease in 10 months' time - and an assumption that, due to distance and expense, there might be around 500 campers.
 Miss Burges found herself appointed Camp Secretary, and the experienced Mrs Janson Potts was appointed Camp Chief.
 Within 5 weeks the invitations were being issued to Chief Commissioners around the Commonwealth and the Chief Guides or Leaders of the Guiding movements around the world.
-Letters then issued to County Commissioners to arrange home hospitality and supply the necessary equipment for the various sub-camps.
+Letters then issued to County Commissioners, to arrange home hospitality and supply the necessary equipment for the various sub-camps.

 This early International Camp essentialy set the template for those to come, right up to the present day - ideas from it's organisation are still used.
 As such, it's worth looking at it in detail.